nyejon/flowershow_blog/content/blog/oee.md

 ## Conclusion

-We have learnt how to use OEE using a practical example and now have an intuitive understanding of what it is trying to represent.
+We have learnt how to use OEE using a practical example and now have an intuitive understanding of how we can use it to improve processes.

-Go ahead and use these concepts to calculate OEE for your process, business or even your cooking process.
-This can be applied to many industries, and could help numerous businesses improve their efficiencies.
+Go ahead and use these concepts to calculate OEE for your process, business, or even your cooking.
+The concept of OEE can be applied to many industries, and could help numerous businesses improve their efficiencies.

-Feel free to leave any comments, and I look forward to discussions on how you applied OEE to your business.
+Feel free to leave any comments, and I look forward to discussions on how you applied OEE to make your business more profitable.